Spring 2019 YA Programs

 Teen Game Tournament

-Drop by the library to participate in our ongoing gaming tournament.
-Each month, we will have a new competitive game for you to try your hand at - from retro board games to Wii marathons to our brand new Nintendo Switch.
-On April 11th (while the Children's Section is closed), join us outside for some fun lawn games!
-The top scorers at the end of our chosen games will each win a prize.
+Drop by the library on the last Wednesday of each month to participate in our ongoing gaming tournament.
+Each month, we will have new competitive games for you to try your hand at - from retro board games to Wii marathons to our new Nintendo Switch!

 Check out our Tumblr, Twitter, and Pinterest pages!